 Natural Resource Education Option

 This option will prepare students for careers as natural resource educators.
-Students may choose to focus on teaching in informal settings such as interpretive center, aquariums, museums, and parks or pursue a career in formal education in a K-12 classroom.
+Students may choose to focus on teaching in informal settings such as interpretive centers, aquariums, museums, and parks or pursue a career in formal education at middle or high school level.

 Option Code: 679